merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ##### Known biological isomers

-There is the possibility that the true compound represented by a formula is not encoded in the reaction network.
-It is therefore sensible to compare the number of compounds with the formula in the network to the number in a large database of metabolites.
-We find the number of isomeric compounds in the ModelSEED Biochemistry compound database.
+The true compound represented by a formula may not be encoded in the reaction network.
+It is therefore sensible to compare the number of compounds in the network with the formula to the number of compounds with the formula in a large database of metabolites.
+Therefore, we retrieve the number of isomeric compounds in the ModelSEED Biochemistry compound database for each formula.
 This database includes pesticides and other synthetic compounds, many of which are not represented in the KEGG compound database, one of the databases incorporated into the ModelSEED database.
-Thus we also subset the isomeric ModelSEED compounds to those in the KEGG database.
-Furthermore, we subset isomeric KEGG compounds that participate in KEGG reactions, as these tend to be more common biological substrates.
-All else equal, matching compounds with fewer "potential false negative" isomers in the reference databases are more likely to actually be in the culture than compounds with more isomers.
+Thus we also consider the subset of isomeric ModelSEED compounds in the KEGG database.
+We further subset isomeric KEGG compounds that participate in KEGG reactions, as these tend to be more common biological substrates.
+All else equal, matching compounds with a smaller number "potential false negative" isomers in the reference databases are more likely to truly be in the culture.

 ## Reproducing this workflow

 ### Computational environment

-This workflow uses the development version of [anvi'o](https://anvio.org) (`8-dev`), which you can install and activate following [anvi'o installation instructions](https://anvio.org/install/#development-version).
+This workflow uses the development version of [anvi'o](https://anvio.org) (`9-dev`), which you can install and activate following [anvi'o installation instructions](https://anvio.org/install/#development-version).
 Any more recent version of anvi'o should also work successfully.
 Load the anvi'o conda environment before running the workflow.
 The ModelSEED database should be installed in the default location for the anvi'o environment by {% include PROGRAM name="anvi-setup-modelseed-database" %}.

 The computational demands of reproducing the workflow are minimal.
 All commands below should run within a few minutes or less on a modest laptop.

 ### The data pack

 Below you will find brief descriptions of individual files used in our downstream analyses.
 If you would like to follow this workflow, you can download the following data pack that includes the four genomes and the metabolomics table associated with each culture experiment.
-For this, please open a terminal, create a work directory, and type the following commands (or replace directory names manually):
+For this, please open a terminal, create a work directory, and type the following commands (replacing directory names as appropriate):

 ``` bash
 # make sure there is a Downloads directory at your home